William J. Maxwell

 St. Louis, MO 63130-4899

-African American Literature; Modern American Literature; Modernism; U.S. Cultural and Political History
+African American Literature; Modern and Contemporary American Literature; Modernism; U.S. and Black Diasporan Cultural and Political History

 Maxwell’s third book, F.B.
 Eyes: How J. Edgar Hoover's Ghostreaders Framed African American Literature, was published by Princeton University Press in 2015.
 At first glance, few institutions seem more opposed than African American literature and J. Edgar Hoover’s white-bread Federal Bureau of Investigation.
 But behind the scenes the FBI’s hostility to black protest was energized by fear of and respect for black writing.
 Drawing on nearly 14,000 pages of newly released FBI files, F.B.
-Eyes exposes the Bureau’s intimate policing of five decades of African American poems, plays, essays, and novels.
-Starting in 1919, year one of Harlem’s renaissance and Hoover’s career at the Bureau, secretive FBI “ghostreaders” monitored the latest developments in African American letters.
-By the time of Hoover’s death in 1972, these ghostreaders knew enough to simulate a sinister black literature of their own.
-The official aim behind the Bureau’s close reading was to anticipate political unrest.
-Yet, as F.B.
-Eyes reveals, FBI surveillance came to influence the creation and public reception of African American literature in the heart of the twentieth century.
+Eyes exposed the Bureau’s intimate policing of five decades of African American poems, plays, essays, and novels.
 F.B.
-Eyes was named an Outstanding Academic Title of 2015 by Choice and one of the twenty-five best nonfiction books of 2015 by the St. Louis Post-Dispatch.
+Eyes was recognized by a 2016 American Book Award from the Before Columbus Foundation.
+It was shortlisted for the 2016 Modernist Studies Association (MSA) Book Prize, selected as an Outstanding Academic Title of 2015 by Choice, and named one of the twenty-five best nonfiction books of 2015 by the St. Louis Post-Dispatch.
 The book’s companion website, “The F.B.
 Eyes Digital Archive," presents high-quality copies of 51 FBI files on African American authors and literary institutions obtained through the U.S. Freedom of Information Act (FOIA).

-Maxwell has served on the MLA divisional committees on black American and twentieth-century American literatures.
+Maxwell has served on the MLA divisional committees on black American and 20th-century American literatures.
 A former book review editor of African American Review and member of the editorial board of American Literature, he is now a contributing editor at American Literary History.

 - African American Writers since the Harlem Renaissance